makerdiary/nrf52840-mdk-usb-dongle/docs/getting-started/index.md

-# Getting started with nRF52840 Micro Dev Kit USB Dongle
+# Getting started with nRF52840 MDK USB Dongle

-**Congratulations on getting the nRF52840 Micro Dev Kit USB Dongle!**
+## Introduction

-This guide details how to get started with the nRF52840 Micro Dev Kit USB Dongle development, and what to expect when you do so.
+This guide details how to get started with the nRF52840 MDK USB Dongle development, and what to expect when you do so.

 When you get a new dongle, it has been preprogrammed with the OpenThread NCP image.
 So you can easily set up a Thread NCP Joiner, which can be securely authenticated and commissioned onto a Thread network.

 ## What you'll need

-* nRF52840 Micro Dev Kit USB Dongle
+* nRF52840 MDK USB Dongle
 * PC running a Linux based operating system or MacOS
 * wpantund